servicecatalog/documentation/GettingStarted.md

 Enter a valid email address to which notification from the system are to be sent, and fill in the other mandatory fields for the platform operator.

+## Sample Organizations and Their Roles

+In a productive environment, different organizations or departments are responsible for managing the ESCM platform, managing marketplaces, publishing services, subscribing to services etc. For a simple demo or testing environment, several sample organizations having the required roles have been created.
+When an organization is created, a first user is also created having the administrator role for this organization.

+You can check which organizations are already in the database:
+In the administration portal, go to **Operation -> Manage users**.

+* The `techproviderorg` organization has the Technology Provider and the Supplier roles, the `techprovider` user the Technology Manager and Service Manager roles.
+This user can register technical services which form the basis of marketable services that are published to marketplaces thus making them available to customers for subscription.

+  Initial credentials: `techprovider`, `techprovider`.

+* The `supplierorg` organization has the Supplier and Marketplace Owner roles, the `supplier` user the Service Manager and Marketplace Owner roles.
+This user can customize a marketplace, create and publish marketable services to a marketplace.

+  Initial credentials: `supplier`, `supplier`.

+* The `customerorg` organization has the Customer role, the `customer` user has only the Administrator role.

+  Initial credentials: `customer`, `customer`.

+## Sample Service

 ## Adding Organization Roles

-In a productive environment, different organizations or departments are responsible for managing the OSCM platform, managing marketplaces, publishing services, subscribing to services etc. For a simple demo or testing environment, the platform operator organization created during the installation can be changed so that you as the platform operator can perform any operation:

 Go to the `Manage organization` menu option in the `Operation` menu.